 Talent Attraction and Retention

 Offering access to local coworking spaces plus a polished virtual HQ widens your talent pool beyond a single city without requiring full relocation.
 This is a decisive advantage when competing for like-minded AI and ML professionals, where top talent concentrates in expensive tech hubs but increasingly prefers location flexibility.
+Flexible work environments also provide opportunities to connect with other like-minded professionals, fostering networking and a sense of community.

 Designing a Flex Office Layout That Actually Works